circinusX1/kisstu/README.md

 ```
    * string based.
-   * why having some.toInt()  some.toString()  some.toFLoat() and delegate the type convertions into parsers
+   * why having some.toInt()  some.toString()  some.toFloat() and delegate the type convertions into parsers, use strings and do conversion on the fly
-   * have it an know it, allways returns std_string, then covert it.

 ### Lookup
    ```
    const Aka& pd = (*_pnode)["x"]["list"]["object"];